 When I published my first book ‘The Colors of My Mind’ eight years ago, I thought my career as a truck driver would be short-lived after its release.
 Since then, I’ve published six more books, been in at least twenty anthologies, and four magazines.
-I was even featured two years ago.
+I was even featured on the cover of a magazine two years ago.
 Writing is my passion, and I’m pretty good at my craft, but until the world discovers me (or at least a small part of it), I’ll be on the highways every night pulling 80,000 pounds on twin trailers.

 I firmly believe a room inside each person’s soul contains every ingredient that person needs to be a better version of themselves.
 Picture a pantry with containers labeled ‘courage’ or ‘creativity’ or ‘fortitude,’ and I’m willing to bet there are no lights on in most people’s inner pantry, and the containers have a layer of dust from not being touched or used.